RC-GitHub/SimpleWebpageDesigner/README.md

      ![Zrzut ekranu 2025-06-12 155556](https://github.com/user-attachments/assets/8318ebd4-caa3-4f09-81de-6f714c41d2fe)

 ### ThemeWindow:
-* The ThemeWindow is the place where the user can change the colors, alignment or add images to make the SWD application more pleasing to the eye.
+* The _ThemeWindow_ is the place where the user can change the colors, alignment or add images to make the SWD application more pleasing to the eye.
-* The application has two themes built in.
+* The application has two themes built in, which will regenerate once they're deleted.
    1. Light Theme:
       ![Zrzut ekranu 2025-06-12 155704](https://github.com/user-attachments/assets/f54afc2a-35ac-4f77-b63b-19fcf3d491e9)
    2. Dark Theme: